This article applies to: Scheduling, Real Estate, and Facilities Inventory Project

 - Promote more efficient use of space.

 - Fees for internal users must be justified and approved.

-- Confirms ability to schedule event spaces after 4:30 on weekdays, on weekends, during breaks, summer, etc. based on group size.
+- Confirms the ability to schedule event spaces after 4:30pm on weekdays, on weekends, during breaks, summer, etc. based on group size.

 - Proposed revisions attempt to simplify the overall procedure while emphasizing that this is a general policy regarding access to space for events, and not constrained to advance scheduling issues alone, esp. related to the summer.